Recognizing Our Veterans

 We Honor Veterans

-HopeWest has achieved level 2 status in the nation-wide program because of dedication to staff education, connection to community resources and special recognition ceremonies.
+HopeWest has achieved level 3 status in the nationwide program because of dedication to staff and volunteer education, connection and partnerships with community partners and services, and special recognition ceremonies honoring our veteran patients.

 A Tradition of Service